Introduction to Mobile Development

 The next step is to start building the app using one of these guides:

 This document has merely introduced the Xamarin platform.
 The real fun starts when you get your first app up-and-running.
-Check out the Hello, iOS, Hello, Android, and Introduction to Xamarin.Forms guides to begin.
+Check out the Hello, iOS, Hello, Android, and Get Started with Xamarin.Forms guides to begin.